Trump escapes impeachment onslaught to give Texas Republicans a boost

 "They come after me, but what they are really doing is coming after the Republican Party and what they are really doing is coming after and fighting you," Trump said, accusing the Democrats of trying to overthrow the results of the 2016 election.

 Trump touted the cease-fire agreement that the U.S. reached with Turkey earlier on Thursday, temporarily suspending the Turkish invasion of northern Syria to allow U.S.-allied Kurdish forces to retreat.
-He described his approach to the conflict as "unconventional."
+Trump described his decision to pull troops from Syria, allowing the Turkish invasion, as an "unconventional" attempt at conflict resolution.

 "I said, you’re going to have to let them fight for a little while," he said.
 "Like two kids in a lot, you gotta let them fight, then you pull them apart."